grace-ac/project-pycno-sizeclass-2022/protocols/RNAseq-pipeline.md

 The job should be submitted to the server.

-202311206 - started 14:26.
+20231206 - started 14:26.
 Changed wall time to 5 days, because my 10 day wall time conflicted with the monthly Tuesday Mox maintenance.
 So I'll have to pause the job before maintenance and re-start after.

+20231206 - ended 16:06.

+Output folder contains all the trimmed data!
+`/gscratch/srlab/graceac9/analyses/pycno/20231206_PSC2022_trimming`